coreinfrastructure/best-practices-badge/criteria.md

     -   When a bug is fixed, a regression test is normally added to the automated test suite to prevent its reoccurrence (ideally all).
     -   Reproduceable build.
 On rebuilding, the result should be bit-for-bit identical.
     -   Documented test plan.
-    -   Coding standards (typically by pointing to something).
+    -   Coding standards / coding style guide (typically by pointing to something).
+There are a number of coding standards that can be recommended for specific languages.
+Widely-used coding standards that include ways to reduce the likelihood of defects (including vulnerabilities) might be especially helpful.
+Projects can create their own coding standard by referring to an existing one and then adding their own additions or exceptions.
     -   Program can use the local version of system library/applications (so vulnerable ones easily replaced).
 Many OSS programs are distributed with "convenience libraries" that are local copies of standard libraries (possibly forked).
 However, if the program *must* use these local (forked) copies, then updating the "standard" libraries as a security update will leaved these additional copies still vulnerable.
 This is especially an issue for cloud-based systems (e.g., Heroku); if the cloud provider updates their "standard" libaries but the program won't use them, then the updates don't actually help.
 In some cases it's important to use the "other" version; the goal here is to make it *possible* to easily use the standard version.
 See, e.g., http://spot.livejournal.com/312320.html .
 *   Security:
     -   "Announcement" mailing list for new versions (at least for security updates).